jp1971/RotoText/readme.txt

 == Usage ==

 After activating the plugin, navigate to Settings > RotoText in the WordPress admin to create some text to display.
-Then, add a div with the class of krt_roto_text and a data attribute named cateogory with the value of the text you would like to display - e.g. `<div class="krt_roto_text" data-category="my-category"></div>`
+Then, add a div to a template with the class of krt_roto_text and a data attribute named category with the value of the text you would like to display - e.g. `<div class="krt_roto_text" data-category="my-category"></div>`